geobarry/Polyline_Hausdorff/README.md

 * Barry Kronenfeld (instructor)

 # Is this free to use?
 Yes, it is licensed with the open source MIT License.
-If you find this useful, any acknowledgement would be appreciated.
+If you find this useful, acknowledgement would be appreciated.